|

 (Big Bend Doc Davis X

-Pat is a very laid back horse, and he has been this way since he was born.
+Pat was a very laid back horse, and had been like that from birth.

 As a green broke three year old, I let several visitors to the farm ride Pat, and one of my rather high-brow boarders